18F/acqstackdb/documentation/setup.md

 ## Using docker-compose

-To use [docker-compose](https://docs.docker.com/compose/), you'll need to clone the repository and
+To use [docker-compose](https://docs.docker.com/compose/), you'll need to run the folloiwng commands:

 ``
 git clone https://github.com/18f/acqstackdb.git